reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 1. First, there's a sequence of `{!rsh} check`s that validate whether the API can be validly called.
   In this case, we check to ensure that the Event hasn't started and that the Guest has not registered (by using the function `{!rsh} isNone` to test the contents of the mapping).
   Although we don't in this example, you can define values here that are used later in the reduction handler.
-1. Second, there's a `{!rsh} return` that specifies (a) what should be paid when this call is made, and (b) what happens in the consensus when it is called, specificed as a function.
+1. Second, there's a `{!rsh} return` that specifies (a) what should be paid when this call is made, and (b) what happens in the consensus when it is called, specified as a function.
   In this case, we have to pay the reservation price.

 The consensus reduction specification function accepts an argument (traditionally labeled `ret` (for "return") or `k` (for "continuation")) that must be called with the API call result.